Elwafi-Elmehdi/terraform-blocks/aws/1-web-server/README.md

 ## Components

--   a Virutal machine : AWS EC2 `t2.micro` Instance configured as a web server.
+-   a virtual machine : AWS EC2 `t2.micro` Instance configured as a web server.
 -   a firewall rule : AWS security group allowing 80 traffic from internet.

 ## Pros and Cons